squid-cache/squid-cache.github.io/Features/IPv6.rst

  * A single listening port '''http_port 3128''' is less resource hungry than one for each IPv4 and IPv6.
 Also, its fully compatible with IPv6 auto-configuration.

- * Splitting the listening ports on input mode however (standard, transparent, accelerator) is better than mixing two modes on one port.
+ * Splitting the listening ports on input mode however (standard, transparent, intercept, accelerator) is better than mixing two modes on one port.

+ * Squid can already cope with bad or inaccessible IPs.
+This can be improved by tuning the '''connection_timeout''' down from minutes to a few seconds.

 === Squid builds with IPv6 but it won't listen for IPv6 requests. ===